Alberto2101b/docs/content/organizations/managing-programmatic-access-to-your-organization/reviewing-and-revoking-personal-access-tokens-in-your-organization.md

 Organization owners can only view and revoke {% data variables.product.pat_v2 %}s, not {% data variables.product.pat_v1_plural %}.
 Unless the organization {% ifversion ghec or ghes %}or enterprise {% endif %}has restricted access by {% data variables.product.pat_v1_plural %}, any {% data variables.product.pat_v1 %} can access organization resources until the token expires.
 For more information about restricting access by {% data variables.product.pat_v1_plural %}, see "[AUTOTITLE](/organizations/managing-programmatic-access-to-your-organization/setting-a-personal-access-token-policy-for-your-organization)"{% ifversion ghec or ghes %} and "[AUTOTITLE](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-personal-access-tokens-in-your-enterprise)"{% endif %}.

 {% ifversion ghec %} Organization owners can also view and revoke {% data variables.product.pat_v1_plural %} if their organization requires SAML single-sign on.
 For more information, see "[AUTOTITLE](/admin/user-management/managing-users-in-your-enterprise/viewing-and-managing-a-users-saml-access-to-your-enterprise#viewing-and-revoking-authorized-credentials)".
-For more information about using the REST API to do this, see "[List SAML SSO authorizations for an organization](/rest/orgs/orgs#list-saml-sso-authorizations-for-an-organization)" and "[Remove a SAML SSO authorization for an organization](/rest/orgs/orgs#remove-a-saml-sso-authorization-for-an-organization)."{% endif %}
+For more information about using the REST API to do this, see "[List SAML SSO authorizations for an organization](/rest/orgs/orgs#list-saml-sso-authorizations-for-an-organization)" and "[Remove a SAML SSO authorization for an organization][null]."{% endif %}

 {% ifversion pat-v2-org-admin-api %}